Suriname agrees to open South Drain border crossing on Thursday - Guyana Chronicle

 The health authorities will be on hand to screen returning passengers at Moleson Creek, the ministry said.

-Suriname authorities closed the ferry crossing recently after the country recorded its first case of the Coronavirus.
+Suriname authorities closed the ferry crossing after the country recorded its first case of the coronavirus.

 Like Guyana, the neighbouring country has also temporarily closed its airspace to international flights, facilitating only special flights.